What Is HVO Fuel?

 Is HVO A Biodiesel?

-Yes, it is but it absolutely is not a B100 or FAME (fatty acid methyl ester) product and suffers from none of the very painful shortcomings of these products.
+Yes, it is, but it absolutely is not a B100 or FAME (fatty acid methyl ester) biodiesel product and suffers from none of the very painful shortcomings of these products.
+HVO is much more compatible with modern common rail engines and far more stable in storage; problems with diesel particulate filters will reduce dramatically.

 Consistent, high purity, and very stable, HVO fuel can be used in temperatures as low as minus 20 and, because there is no oxygen within the fuel, it will not grow algae in storage.
 You can store HVO fuel for as long as 10 years and it has excellent cold weather performance.

-Just a handful of forecourts currently sell HVO fuel; we deliver all over the country in jerrycans, IBCs, pallets, or bulk drops of 500 to 36,000 litres or more.
+LubiQ deliver HVO fuel all over the country in jerrycans, pallets, or bulk drops of 500 to 36,000 litres or more.

-To be clear, there are millions of litres of HVO stocked and made in the UK and dozens of truck fleets have used it for years it has been approved by almost all major engine firms like Volvo, mtu, CAT, Cummins, DAF, Audi and Scania to name just a few.
+There are millions of litres of HVO fuel for cars stocked in the UK and dozens of truck fleets have used it for years.
+It has been approved by major OEMs like Volvo, mtu, CAT, Cummins, DAF, Audi, Peugeot, Citroen, and Scania to name just a few.
 A video at the bottom of the page shows how cleanly HVO burns.

 I hope we have clarified a few points about what HVO fuel is in this article.
 Some further points of interest to note are that:

-• Engines using it heat from cold quickly making it good for standby generators and winter use.
+• Engines heat from cold quickly making it good for standby generators and winter use.

 • HVO is low density and light weight, about 25% lighter than water per litre.